 Over the past 70 years, Helvetica has become the most widely used typeface in the world, and a Swiss design icon in its own right.
-Mondaine, famous for creating the Swiss railway clock, decided to pay tribute to a fellow design legend with the Mondaine Helvetica, which has a minimal design that still keeps a bit of playfulness.
+Mondaine, famous for creating the Swiss railway clock, decided to pay tribute to a fellow design legend with the Mondaine Helvetica, which has a minimalist bent that still retains a bit of playfulness.
 This version, the Helvetica Light, takes the simple theme even further, and creates a beautiful design in the process.

 First off: yes, that is the same Braun that makes your electric shaver.
-The brainchild of Braun Chief Design Officer Dieter Rams, the BN0095 chronograph brings the brand’s signature functionalist aesthetic to the watch world.
+The brainchild of Braun Chief Design Officer Dieter Rams, the AW 10 EVO brings the brand’s signature functionalist aesthetic to the watch world.
 The integrated bracelet and lugs along with the sterile numerals give it an industrial, slightly futuristic feel on the wrist, while the unique one-piece case construction makes this a durable, streamlined choice.
 It might be stark, but that doesn’t mean it isn’t pretty.

 Looking for a splash of restrained Mad Men cool on your wrist?
 The Hamilton Intra-Matic has you covered.
 Available in either a retro 38mm or more modern 42mm size, the Intra-Matic’s silver sunburst dial gives off a slick mid-century vibe.
 The ETA 2892-2 movement powering the Intra-Matic is impressive in itself, and its decorated rotor is on display through a wide sapphire case back.